Announcement of the Winner - CLiPPA 2018 (Centre for Literacy in Primary Poetry Award)

 We may be able to support shadowing schools in the North East to travel to London to perform at the Award Ceremony with funding from the Siobhan Dowd trust.
 Please contact us if this is of interest.

 CLiPPA 2018 Chair and Judges

-This year the Chair of the Judging panel will be poet and first ever CLiPPA winner, Grace Nichols.
+This year the Chair of the Judging panel was poet and first ever CLiPPA winner, Grace Nichols.

-Grace is joined by a range of poetry experts who share a passion for poetry and its place in children’s developing literacy.
+Grace was joined by a range of poetry experts who share a passion for poetry and its place in children’s developing literacy.

-Get prepared for the Schools Shadowing Scheme by reading our newly updated ‘What We Know Works’ poetry booklet and by reading the summary of our 2017 research project funded by Arts Council England.
+Get prepared for the Schools Shadowing Scheme by reading our newly updated ‘What We Know Works’ poetry booklet and the summary of our 2017 research project funded by Arts Council England.